 6. Reduces Nutrients in the Bottom Sediment

 Excessive nutrients in the bottom sediment of your pond can harm your body of water.
 It promotes the growth of algae and can kill your ecosystem.
 Low oxygen levels can kill your plants and fish, especially during the turnover season.

-Accumulation in the bottom sediment can also eliminate the need for a dredging session.
-Dredging is when you remove aquatic life and drain the pond to scrape in the bottom sediment.
+Accumulation in the bottom sediment can also cause the need for a dredging session.
+Dredging is when you remove aquatic life and drain the pond to scrape the bottom sediment and remove muck.
 Fuller ponds with less accumulation can also be dredged without draining.
 This is often a messy, expensive, and time-consuming process.

 An aeration system allows you to reduce dredging sessions and make maintenance easier.
 You will be much happier if you don't have to deal with this process often or ever.